How the President of the United States is Elected

 To win the presidency, a presidential candidate needs to receive a majority of votes in the Electoral College.
 To understand the Electoral College, you must understand a bit about representation in the United States.

-After citizens vote on November 3, Congress will meet to certify the outcome on in early January of 2021.
-If a new president is elected, there will be a Presidential Inauguration and it takes place with a great deal of fanfare in Washington, DC.
+Updated: After citizens vote on November 5, 2024, Congress will meet to certify the outcome in early January of 2025.
+When a new president is elected, there will be a Presidential Inauguration and it takes place with a great deal of fanfare in Washington, DC.
 The new president will take an oath to “preserve, protect, and defend the Constitution of the United States.”